cozygene/albi/README.md

 ### 1. Download ZIP

-If you only want to use ALBI as a command line, you can simply download the code and run it as a standard program:
+If you only want to use ALBI as a command line tool, you can simply download the code and run it as a standard program:

 1. Press the 'Download ZIP' button on the right side of the screen
-2. Extract the ZIP file to folder
+2. Extract the ZIP file to a folder
 3. Run ALBI from the folder:
 ```
    python albi.py [flags]